Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • A clean dashboard that reduces dispatcher workload

-• Highly intuitive UI: Teams can get up and running quickly without lengthy training.
+• Highly intuitive UI: Teams get up and running quickly without lengthy training—setup can take as little as one day.

-• Strong driver experience: Simple mobile app, stable navigation, and smooth communication.
+• Strong driver experience: Simple mobile app, stable navigation, and smooth communication earn consistently high driver satisfaction.

 • API availability: Supports basic integrations with ordering systems and delivery apps.

-• Less suited for enterprise complexity, such as multi-hub planning, dense fleet orchestration, or hybrid fleet models.
+• Less suited for enterprise complexity—multi-hub planning, dense fleet orchestration, or hybrid fleet models exceed its design scope.

-• Analytics and exception-handling tools are more basic and may not meet the needs of high-volume or multi-region operators.
+• Analytics and exception-handling tools are more elementary and may not meet multi-region or high-volume operator needs.

-Onfleet is best suited for local and mid-sized retailers, food and grocery brands, pharmacy deliveries, and service operators managing same-day or on-demand fulfillment.
-It works well for teams that want a lightweight, easy-to-use delivery management tool without the heavier automation layers.
+Best suited for local and mid-sized retailers, food and grocery brands, pharmacy deliveries, and service operators managing same-day or on-demand fulfillment.
+Not recommended for enterprise-scale complexity.

-Onfleet offers tiered pricing based on monthly task volume and feature access.
+Tiered pricing based on monthly task volume and feature access.
+Advanced analytics, API access, and higher delivery limits are available in upper-tier plans.ask volume and feature access.
 Advanced analytics, API access, and higher delivery limits are available in upper-tier plans.

 3. Bringg